Sending your message. Please wait...

 Students in the program also demonstrated an increased knowledge of accommodations available in elementary, middle, or high school, as well as their availability in college.
 In addition, they showed a positive integration of learning differences and their LD / ADHD label into their identities.
 For the past 20 years, research has consistently demonstrated that these skills are fundamental to the successful transition of youth with learning disabilities into higher education and the workforce.
 Eye to Eye helps all participants in the areas of self-perception, metacognition, attitude toward school and the academic community, and self-advocacy behaviors.

 MENTEES AREN'T THE ONLY ONES TO BENEFIT

-- Up to 89% felt that being part of Eye to Eye made them better advocates for themselves as students with learning differences.
+- 89% felt that being part of Eye to Eye made them better advocates for themselves as students with learning differences.

-- Up to 81% agreed or strongly agreed that Eye to Eye helped them to think about their own learning style and metacognitive skills.
+- 81% agreed or strongly agreed that Eye to Eye helped them to think about their own learning style and metacognitive skills.

-- Up to 90% strongly agreed that being part of Eye to Eye helped them think differently about their strengths.
+- 90% strongly agreed that being part of Eye to Eye helped them think differently about their strengths.

-- Up to 86% believed that Eye to Eye had a positive impact on their self-esteem.
+- 86% believed that Eye to Eye had a positive impact on their self-esteem.

-- Up to 95% reported that because they felt like part of a real community (often for the first time) their self-confidence and self-esteem improved, as did their ability to advocate for themselves.
+- 95% reported that because they felt like part of a real community (often for the first time) their self-confidence and self-esteem improved, as did their ability to advocate for themselves.